These pools that, though in forests, still reflect

 Some personal thoughts on ‘The Road not Taken’

 ‘The Road not Taken’ has always been a very popular poem.
 It is a lyric, a first-person narrative tale of a key moment in the poet’s life.
 In the poem, the speaker, whom we can assume is Frost, is faced with a choice that appears quite suddenly as he walks along a forest track.
-At this moment, the route on which he has traveled diverges into two separate paths.
+At this moment, the route on which he has travelled diverges into two separate paths.
 The speaker faces a difficult decision that has to be made for the moment, yet may have repercussions that last a lifetime.
 This is what makes the decision so difficult.

 If you consider, briefly, some decisions you make in your own life, you know that you might make hundreds of choices in any one day, most without even noticing!
 Deciding where to go for lunch is usually not too difficult; however, a much more difficult decision is the career to follow after your Leaving Cert.
 Your choice may affect your life for many years and so you tend to take time and effort in arriving at that decision.